 ‘Yeah, I quite like Mumford and Sons,’ he says, proof positive that you can take the boy out of the farm but not the farm out of the boy, ‘but I know they’re not everyone’s cup of tea.
 Mind you, you should hear some of the stuff that gets played in our changing room these days.
 Ridiculous.
 I know the forwards have to get themselves up to stick their heads in rucks and whatnot but what’s wrong with some of the old stuff, you know, stuff like ’Build Me Up Buttercup’; yeah, I wouldn’t mind that.
 Stick it over the tannoy at Twickenham one day when we run out.’

 If you were in any doubt that Ben Young’s is the Labrador of English rugby, there’s your proof.
 Certainly, on reflection, you’d be hard-pressed to argue he’s sufficiently moody or menacing to complement Monty Norman’s gun-barrel, surf-rock riff, given it was only thirteen hundred words ago we had him penciled in as the next James Bond.
-How about Joey Tribbiani in a future remake of ‘Friends’?
+So how about Joey Tribbiani in a future remake of ‘Friends’?
 Hey, now you’re talking.

 02 DECEMBER 2016